blueneogeo/xtend-tools/README.md

 RXJava is a library written by NetFlix that allows for streams of data, much like Java 8 has introduced with the StreamAPI.
 These streams are a very nice way of reasoning about asynchronous data, and for making your code non-blocking.

-RxExtensions.xtend contains helper extensions to make working with streams in Xtend very user-friendly.
+StreamExtensions.xtend contains helper extensions to make working with streams in Xtend very user-friendly.

 For more information on RXJava, see this page: https://github.com/Netflix/RxJava/wiki